-It is important that we have up to date details of your email and postal addresses and telephone numbers, including emergency contacts.
-We will check your details at the beginning of each school year but if there are changes during the year, please inform the school office.
+It is important that we have up to date details of your email, and postal addresses and telephone numbers, including emergency contacts.
+We will check your details at the beginning of each school year but if there are changes during the year, please inform the school office as soon as possible.

-Much of our information is sent to you via email so it is important that all your contact details are up to date.
+Although most of our information is sent to you via email or Class Dojo, in case of emergency we will reach out by phone so it is important that all your contact details are up to date.